Bronwyn David for Mill Point Ward

 • retention (and expansion) of green space and trees; protection of the environment

-• recreational (and aquatic) facilities.
+• recreational facilities.

 Rather than resist the change, we need to ensure it changes for the better.
 Increased population densities brought about by unit development are a positive.
 New housing gives options to a wider range of people.
 Retirees can downsize and stay in an area they are familiar with.
 Young people starting tertiary study or new careers can live close to their workplaces or places of study.
 More people creates more economic activity; no more empty shopfronts; more businesses means more local employment.
 Denser populations can also lead to greater creativity leading to innovation and economic advancement.

-My vision for Como
+My vision for Mill Point Ward

 Community Connections

 When my oldest son started at Wesley College in 2017 I joined the P&F, and in my second year was elected as Social and Fundraising Chair.
-Again, I commenced by replicating traditional fundraising activities, before creating some original events or simply adding original twists to functions, such as a fashion parade of 80’s ball gowns borrowed from Wesley Mums at a Mother’s Day event.
+Again, I commenced by replicating traditional fundraising activities, before creating some original events or simply adding original twists to functions, such as a memorable fashion parade of 80’s ball gowns borrowed from Wesley Mums at a Mother’s Day event.

 Volunteering has made me great friends and contacts throughout the community, and I hope that my activities have helped others build connections.